top of page

 Kiptopeke — Sam Slate

-Tepiapon — Tony Green
+Tepiapon — Xavion Hill

-War Chief — Keith Fox
+War Chief, Iron Buffalo — Keith Fox

-Clan Mother — Gail Fox
+Clan Mother, Midnight Star — Gail Fox

 Morning Dove — Franny Williams